 PRO TRAVEL TIP: Before setting your travel dates, confirm that tours are operating for the time that you plan to visit Alaska.

 If you plan to visit Katmai, the best time to go is July.
-If you want to do more than just a day trip, you will need to apply for the Brooks Lodge lottery, which occurs in December a year and a half before your trip (for example, the December 2023 lottery awards tickets for summer 2025).
+If you want to do more than just a day trip, you will need to apply for the Brooks Lodge lottery, which occurs in December a year and a half before your trip (for example, the December 2024 lottery awards tickets for summer 2026).
 If you don’t get a spot in the lottery, you can keep checking for cancellations.
 More on this later (or learn more in our Katmai Guide).

 Finally, Alaska can be an expensive place to visit, especially once you start adding on flightseeing trips and day trips to remote places.
 I give you a rough estimate about how much things cost, but prices do fluctuate, so I recommend getting updated prices from the official websites, so you don’t have any unfortunate surprises.

 IMPORTANT: Denali Park Road is closed beyond mile 43.
-This road closure could last until 2025 or longer, as a bridge is constructed around a landslide.
+This road closure could last through 2026 or longer, as a bridge is constructed around a landslide.
 You can still visit Denali National Park, but in my opinion, you will be missing out on the best areas of the park (those that lie beyond mile 43).
 You can either do the itinerary that does not include Denali (Alaska itinerary #2), or visit Denali now and also plan a return visit in the future, if you want to go beyond mile 43.
 To learn more about what you can do in Denali right now, read our post What to Do in Denali while Denali Road is Closed.

 Here are three different ways to plan your 10-day Alaska itinerary.